hanabi/hanabi.github.io/Beginner.md

 ## Special Moves

 * Hanabi is a game of trying to be as efficient as possible, since there is a limited number of clues.
-* Most of the time, players will use one clue to get one card played.
-But is it possible to do better?
+* It is therefore preferable for the team to get multiple cards to play per clue given.
-* There are two special "moves" that players can do in order to get multiple cards played by only using 1 clue, which is very efficient.
+* This document introduces two special "moves" that players can do in order to achieve this.
+The [reference document](Reference.md) builds upon these moves and adds many more in order to become even more efficient.

 <br />